dratul/eb04_Probably_FFT_as_sample_interpolator/storyboard/README.md

 As soon as a user comes to the virtual lab of the signals and systems, he will first understand about the lab and about the experiment.
 After knowing about the experiment he will understand objectives of the experiment.
 User will give pre lab test, perform the experiment.
-After completion of the experiment, user will be exposed
+After completion of the experiment, user will be exposed to interpolation of the samples with the help of FFT.

 ##### 2.4 Set Challenges and Questions/Complexity/Variations in Questions: